-Prepaid Expense: An expense that is paid before use of the good or service, such as insurance paid in advance.
+Prepaid Expense: An expense that is paid before use of the good or service such as insurance paid in advance.

-Release from Restrictions: Transfer of funds with donor restriction into the organization's general accounts when the restriction has been satisfied.
+Release from Restrictions: Transfer of temporarily restricted funds into the organization's unrestricted accounts when the restriction has been satisfied.

-Reserves: An amount set aside by the organization to be used in case of losses, unexpected expense, emergency, or planned future events, such as purchase of a building.
+Reserves: An amount set aside by the organization to be used in case of losses, unexpected expense, emergency or planned future events, such as purchase of a building.